AkramNsir/FlickFlare/README.md

   * View Reviews: Browse through submitted reviews on the each movie page.
   * Search Films: Use the search functionality to find specific movies.

-  note: data is stored in local storage, there is no backend to persist data this is just a front-end project.
+  Note: data is stored in local storage, there is no backend to persist data this is just a front-end project.

 ## Screenshots
 Here are some screenshots of FlickFlare project: